yuja/jj/docs/design/copy-tracking.md

 ```

-#### Backing out the parent commit should be a no-op
+#### Reverting the parent commit should be a no-op

-Patches should be reversible so you can make a change and then back it out, and
+Patches should be reversible so you can make a change and then revert it, and
 end up with an empty diff across both commits.

 For example: